aammd/UBCadv-r/03_Functions/Functions_Kim.md

 `force()` is useful to require that an arguent in a function is evaluated

-The backtick, "`", can be used to explicitly call something, like `+`
+The backtick can be used to explicitly call something, like `+`

 We are all stuck with the adders example...
 The newly created add function will add 2 numbers, e.g. add(1)(2) gives 3, but with `adders <- lapply(1:10, add)` `adders[[1]](10)` gives 20, i.e. just